 Unfortunately, the government will accept some casualties.
 The government is trying to slow the Coronavirus down to where the health care system can manage it.
 Once the Coronavirus slows down to where the health care system can handle it, the government will release restrictions.

-In the government’s fight with the Coronavirus, death is acceptable on a smaller scale, but in your battle with the Coronavirus, death is not acceptable.
-You have the responsibility to know where the government’s role ends, and your part starts.
-Comply with the government, stay at home but also protect yourself by eating the right diet, and seeking medical care when needed.
-Check out: Coronavirus, a nation at war – week three
+In the government’s fight with the Coronavirus, death is acceptable on a smaller scale, but death is not acceptable in your battle with the Coronavirus.
+You have the responsibility to know where the government’s role ends and your part starts.
+Comply with the government, stay at home, and protect yourself by eating the right diet and seeking medical care.